BlueCyro/PixelPerfect/README.md

 # ✨🎨 Pixel Perfect: Capture your moment, perfectly

-Pixel Perfect is a mod for [Resonite](https://resonite.com) via [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) which allows you to output pixel buffers directly from Render Textures out of the game via [NDI](https://en.wikipedia.org/wiki/Network_Device_Interface), and can be directly used in software like [OBS](https://obsproject.com/) directly!
+Pixel Perfect is a mod for [Resonite](https://resonite.com) via [ResoniteModLoader](https://github.com/resonite-modding-group/ResoniteModLoader) which allows you to output pixel buffers directly from render rextures out of the game via [NDI](https://en.wikipedia.org/wiki/Network_Device_Interface).
+This output can be directly used in software like [OBS](https://obsproject.com/) directly!